John Lesley: Later career

-"To God, the best, the greatest.
-John Lesley, bishop of Ross, Scot, of the renowned Lesley family, well versed in all sorts of science, speaker for the king of France François II, counsellor to Mary ... queen of Scots, defender most constant of the catholic faith, after huge toils for the ancestral faith, in particular after having been brought back in the kingdom of Scotland after the defence in England of Mary, queen of Scots, after having accomplished many things worthy of the highest praise, died quietly in Brussels on the eve of the calends of June (= May 31) in the year 1596, aged 70.
+This inscription is dedicated to John Lesley, Bishop of Ross, a Scottish member of the Lesley family.
+He served as a speaker for King François II of France, a counselor to Mary, Queen of Scots, and a defender of the Catholic faith.
+After defending Mary, Queen of Scots, in England and returning to Scotland, he died in Brussels on May 31, 1596, at the age of 70.

 Not to remain ungrateful to his dear uncle, John Lesley his nephew, his sad heir, had (this stone) installed and for the anniversary itself established ... in this monastery of Grenbergen on the eve of the calends of June for it to be celebrated.

 We know the place and the day of our birth, but we ignore those of our grave.